 Louise’s adventures as she searched for love and happiness made her world-famous...or maybe I should say “infamous.”
 Whether you think she was her own worst enemy or the victim of a misogynist culture, you’re absolutely right.

 Big Stories I’m Working On

 Princess Augusta of Brunswick

-A teenager at the mercy of a brutal husband, she was alone and unprotected in the most decadent, sensual court in the world: Catherine the Great's.
-But then something strange happened: Catherine took Augusta under her wing...and that's when the real tragedy struck.
-Augusta didn't make it out alive, and no one - not even Catherine the Great - could unravel the mystery of what had happened to her.
-Let's see what we can unravel.
+A teenager at the mercy of a brutal husband, she was alone and unprotected in the most decadent, sensual court in the world: that of Catherine the Great.
+But then something strange happened: Catherine took Augusta under her wing...and that’s when the real tragedy struck.
+Augusta didn’t make it out alive, and no one - not even Catherine the Great - could unravel the mystery of what had happened to her.
+Let’s see what we can uncover, shall we?